How to Make Baby Food With a Food Processor:

 Baby food with healthy tests and spices is necessary for your baby.
 For example, cinnamon adds extra pizza to a high chair like sweet potatoes, carrots, fruit, and other dishes.

 Use single-serving containers or ice cube trays for easy-to-serve and store in the fridge for up to 4 days.
-Open fridge keeps food on the table for an hour.
+The open fridge keeps food on the table for an hour.
 Then serve your stored baby food by mixing at the right temperature.

 Always wash your hands with soap and water before feeding the baby; if you touch raw meat, fish, or eggs (which consume all bacteria) while feeding, rewash your hands.
 Make sure containers and work surfaces are clean.
 You should not keep food at room temperature for more than an hour – warm well before serving.